Dunya-coder/Dunya-coder/README.md

 ## Hey!👋
-I am Dilorom,a programist dotnet  from c#.
+I am Dilorom,a programist dotnet,  from c#.

 <!--
 **Dunya-coder/Dunya-coder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.